platipusica/SimpleAssets/README.md

 How to run in *your* environment?
 ==================================

 Download this repo.
 Create a New App as per below, and Import the zip file.
 Rename Database (F4), to SimpleAssets.sqlite and stop the App server.
-Copy downloaded SimpleAssets.sqlite.gz file into the folder and start the Server.
+Copy downloaded SimpleAssets.sqlite.gz file into the folder, unzip and start the Server.

 Why using Jam.py?